-- g.
-The patient demonstrated compliance with the electronic headache diary during the run-in period by entry of headache data on 85% of days during the run-in period. - h.
-The patient has at least 10 CH attacks during the run-in period. - i.
-The patient is in good health in the opinion of the investigator as determined by a medical and psychiatric history; medical examination; 12-lead ECG; and serum chemistry, hematology, coagulation, and urinalysis. - j.
+- h.
+The patient has demonstrated compliance with the electronic headache diary during the run-in period by entry of headache data on 85% of days during the run-in period. - i.
+The patient has at least 7 CH attacks during the run-in period. - j.
+The patient is in good health in the opinion of the investigator as determined by a medical and psychiatric history; medical examination; 12-lead ECG; and serum chemistry, hematology, coagulation, and urinalysis. - k.
 Women may be included only if they have a negative serum beta-human chorionic gonadotropin test at screening, are sterile or postmenopausal, and are not lactating.
-Definitions of sterile and postmenopausal are given in Appendix E. - k.
-Women of childbearing potential (WOCBP) whose male partners are potentially fertile (ie, no vasectomy) must use highly effective birth control methods for the duration of the study (ie, starting at screening) and for 7.5 months after discontinuation of IMP. - 1.
-Men must be sterile, or if they are potentially fertile/reproductively competent (not surgically [eg, vasectomy] or congenitally sterile) and their female partners are of childbearing potential, must agree to use, together with their female partners, acceptable birth control methods for the duration of the study and for 7.5 months after discontinuation of the IMP.
-Definitions of women of non-childbearing potential, sterile women, and postmenopausal women; male contraception; and highly effective and acceptable birth control methods including examples are given in Appendix E. - m.
+Definitions of sterile and postmenopausal are given in Appendix E. - 1.
+Women of childbearing potential (WOCBP) whose male partners are potentially fertile (ie, no vasectomy) must use highly effective birth control methods (see Appendix E) for the duration of the study (ie, starting at screening) and for 7.5 months after discontinuation of IMP. - m.
+Men must be sterile or, if they are potentially fertile/reproductively competent (not surgically [eg, vasectomy] or congenitally sterile) and their female partners are of childbearing potential, must agree to use, together with their female partners, acceptable birth control methods for the duration of the study and for 7.5 months after discontinuation of the IMP.
+Definitions of women of non-childbearing potential, sterile women, and postmenopausal women; male contraception; and highly effective and acceptable birth control methods including examples are given in Appendix E. - n.
 The patient must be willing and able to comply with study restrictions, to remain at the clinic for the required duration during the study period and to return to the clinic for the follow-up evaluations, as specified in this protocol.